yangliu-finance/yangliu-finance.github.io/_pages/research.md

   interest rates, commodities, and currencies.
 Consistent with time-varying limits to arbitrage we find that cross-sectional return volatility explains the returns from this strategy.

-+ **Technical Analysis in the Stock Market: A Review**, with Yufeng Han (UNCC), Guofu Zhou (WashU), and Yingzi Zhu (TsinghuaU)
-  + Technical analysis is the study for forecasting prices via past data.
-In this survey, we examine not only the time-series predictive power of technical indicators on the aggregated stock market and various portfolios, but also the cross-sectional predictability of stocks whose long-short portfolios earn substantial abnormal returns.
-We focus on reviewing and updating some of the major academic research on traditional technical analysis methods, but also discuss briefly some of the recent machine learning approaches such as Lasso, neural network and genetic programming.

 + **Choosing Factors: Explanatory Power vs Model Parsimony**
   + We examine which factor collection, in the model space spanned by existing factors, performs best in terms of the balance between explanatory power and model parsimony.
 Taking the union of the factors in the recent notable models, our comparison of 512 models shows that Liu, Zhou, and Zhu’s (2020) four factor model achieves the greatest explanatory power measured by the Sharpe ratio among all those satisfying model parsimony condition.
 Moreover, this model exhibits greater ability in explaining various test assets, and it also earns persistent premium.